• Search

 I hope you enjoyed reading my The Blue Lagoon movie review.

+Many will remember this film for portraying the awkward and hormonal adolescence we all went through.
 I perceive this film as a story of love, knowledge of the world and myself, and the tragedy of the children left on the island.

 Share this blog post if you enjoyed it.
 I would appreciate it!